 You may say, “I’m not convinced.
 Paul said ‘I am the chief of sinners,’ not I used to be.”

 Don’t be afraid to use your brain.
 Once Paul was born again he was no longer the worst sinner in the Roman Empire.
-Read your Bible and you will see that he after he met Jesus he stopped blaspheming and persecuting Christians.
+After he met Jesus he stopped blaspheming and persecuting Christians.
 His was a most dramatic transformation!

 “So why does he say ‘I am the chief sinner’?”